Major Anti-Abortion Group Promises To Spend $41 Million To Reelect Trump

-Susan B. Anthony List, the nation's largest anti-abortion organization, plans to spend $41 million in the 2020 election to help reelect President Donald Trump and anti-choice members of Congress.
+Susan B. Anthony List, the largest anti-abortion organisation in the US, plans to spend $41 million (£32.2m) in the 2020 election to help reelect President Donald Trump and anti-choice members of Congress.

 “We’ll work closely with our local allies on the most ambitious pro-life legislative agenda in history to aggressively challenge, erode, and finally overturn Roe v.
 Wade,” president Marjorie Dannenfelser said at the group's annual fundraising dinner Monday night in Washington, D.C., according to The Hill.
 "On top of this, we’ll be protecting our pro-life Senate majority, increasing our ranks in the House, and reelecting Donald Trump."